huzeifa/starter-hugo-academic-sakina/content/slides/example/index.md

 {{% fragment %}}

-In order to be considered a living thing, it should carry out all the 7 life processes: movement, reproduction, sensitivity, growth, respiration, excretion and nutrition
+In order for something to be considered living, it should carry out all the 7 life processes: movement, reproduction, sensitivity, growth, respiration, excretion and nutrition

  {{% /fragment %}}